Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::

 Operator symbol `||` performs logical disjunction over two values of type `kotlin.Boolean`.
-Note that this operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `false`.
+This operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `false`.

-Both operands of a logical disjunction expression must have a type that is a subtype of `kotlin.Boolean`, producing a type error otherwise.
-The logical disjunction expression itself always has type `kotlin.Boolean`.
+Both operands of a logical disjunction expression must have a type which is a subtype of `kotlin.Boolean`, otherwise it is a type error.
+The type of logical disjunction expression is `kotlin.Boolean`.

+TODO(Types of errors?
+Compile-time, type, run-time, whatever?)

 ### Logical conjunction expression